 Small children have small stomachs they cannot take in enough nutrition in a simple three meals a day regime.
 So have more mini meals ready and wait a while to hit the 3 meals a day routine.
 Some days they are more hungry than others.
 Stopping the battle to form a rigid routine was a life saver.
-Why should we get into battle with the boys when we did not need to.
+Why battle with the boys when we didn’t need to?

-Food is needed every few hours up until the age of about two when the boys were ready to reduce or vary the eating pattern.
+Food was needed every few hours until the age of about two when the boys were ready to reduce or vary the eating pattern.
 Listening to the boys is important…do they want mini meals or is it me?
-Had I taught them the ‘snack time’ shout or was this a real demand?
+Had I taught them the ‘snack time’ shout or was this a real need?

 The trick is not to introduce bad or empty nutrition.
-They will lay a foundation for a bad diet.
+It will lay a foundation for a bad diet.

 So much food has processed sugar on it or in it.
 There is no value in it but it is very moorish, in fact addictive.
 It has played a critical part in causing weight and health problems among our friends.

-I made a sugar free cake for a birthday ( dates and old bananas in place of sugar) and covered it with icing made from mushed avocado and cocoa powder plus a little olive oil to smooth it.
-Once pushed through a icing decorator it looked lovely…even more so when all over the wee ones face, hands and hair!
+I made a sugar free cake for a birthday (dates and really old bananas in place of sugar) and covered it with icing made from mushed avocado and cocoa powder plus a little olive oil to smooth it.
+Once pushed through a icing decorator it looked lovely…even more so when it was spread all over the boys faces, hands and hair- by them not me!

 Top Tips: Things to remember…